-2015-004.
+2016-004.
 Internal controls over the inmate canteen and inmate welfare funds should be strengthened.

-An effective system of internal controls should include monitoring of the maintenance and reconciliation of records documenting revenue collections.
-During the testing of Inmate Canteen and Inmate Welfare funds the following deficiencies were noted:
+Criteria An effective system of internal controls should include monitoring of the maintenance and reconciliation of records documenting revenue collections.

-a.
-The duties of the tactical officer include receipting inmate canteen monies, preparing deposits for the inmate canteen account, reconciling the cash journal to the bank statements, preparing settlements of commissions received, and disbursing funds.
+Condition As reported in the prior year's audit report, during the testing of the Inmate Canteen and Inmate a.
+The duties of the tactical officer include receipted inmate canteen monies, preparing deposits for the inmate canteen account, reconciling the cash journal to the bank statements, preparing settlements of commissions received, and disbursing funds.
 The work of the tactical officer was not reviewed by another person.